MatthiasDeToffoli/GlobalProjectCodeLibrary/README.md

 ## Interfaces
 ### ISingleton

-It's an interface  used only to type the singletons in the class ASingleton, it not implement methods or properties.
+It's an interface defined singletons, it has an unique Id, a method for remove the instance of the singleton and another one for replace it.

 ### IManager

-Used for my managers, it has the method Init wich will be used for initialize my managers and control when they will be.
+Used for my managers, it has the method Init which will be used for initialize managers and control when they will be.
+And another clear for clear the managers.

 ## Classes